matin-n/Belly-Button-Biodiversity/README.md

 ## Purpose
 This project constructs a dashboard to implement data visualization for the types of bacteria within belly buttons within each volunteer.
 The dataset is anonymized, and each volunteer is assigned a unique ID number.
-The volunteers are able to identify the top 10 bacterial species in their belly buttons.
+As a result, the volunteers can identify the top 10 bacterial species in their belly buttons.

 - Data visualizations that are attractive, accessible, and interactive
 - Manipulate, parse, and transform data in JSON format